archignes/searchpaths/README.md

 8. **Issue Investigation**: To investigate specific issues or anomalies in the search data, users can load the details of a query and view it in the context of the surrounding searches (following the interactive menu).

+## Query Labels

+- **not-url-based**: no query available via query parameters in the URL.
+- **chat-based-search-complement**: a search associated with a chat-based search system (configured in `config.py`)
+- **duplicate**: a search query that is a duplicate of a previous search query but appears as unique history items logged within 1-second.
+- **redirect**: a search is associated with a redirect of some sort, a type of duplicate where the URL is distinct but the system is the same and logged within 1-second of each other.
+In this case the second URL is shown as the search, the first is labeled as a redirect.

 ## Installation